FloorD/wordcamp/talk.md

 Remove Workflow States - Completely removes Workflow state taxonomy backend and UI
 Change Tracker - Auto-generates and appends revision summaries for changes to taxonomies, title, and visibility

-**Translations:**
-French, Spanish, Norwegian, German, Chinese, Swedish, Czech, Italian, Russian, Dutch.

-WP Document Revisions was developed by a law student and a business student with a grant from Google, and in close coordination with and under the watchful eye of WordPress.org's lead developers (Although neither relationship should imply an endorsement).
-Special thanks to Jon Cave, Aaron Jorbin, Mitcho Erlewine, and Andrew Nacin for their guidance.

 #####Post Forking

 **Requires:** 3.5 or higher